-Alex Wilson, associate counsel of the New York State Sheriff’s Association, previously told The Chronicle that Raise the Age’s requirements for 16-year-olds to be held in tailored youth facilities instead of adult jails seemed unlikely to change the number of arrests.
+Alex Wilson, associate counsel of the New York State Sheriff’s Association, previously told The Imprint that Raise the Age’s requirements for 16-year-olds to be held in tailored youth facilities instead of adult jails seemed unlikely to change the number of arrests.

 “The procedures are no different now than they were before Raise the Age” for youth 15-years-old and younger, he said.
 “I would expect there would just be [more frequent] use of those procedures.”

 But other law enforcement officials say that the overhaul created time-consuming hurdles, which could be discouraging police from arresting some 16-year-olds.

 Lieutenant Mark Goodspeed of the Buffalo Police Department told The Imprint that Buffalo’s juvenile detention facility often tells police officers they can’t take newly arrested 16-year-olds after hours, because they are full with younger teens.

 “We’ve fought with them many times,” he said of the Erie County Youth Bureau, which manages the only detention space nearby certified by the state’s Office of Children and Family Services.
 “There’s nowhere else to take [teens] unless we want to drive to some place outside Syracuse.”

 In the morning, if a judge orders a teen to be placed in the facility in Northeast Buffalo, then the Youth Bureau must take them immediately.
 At night, however, judges often do not respond to phone calls from law enforcement, leaving cops to babysit until morning, says the lieutenant.